Frequently Asked Questions

 - Anything that's holding them up or blocking their progress

-Anyone who is working for me full time or who is my direct advisee must send me such an e-mail (with the subject [Snippet YYYY MM DD]) sometime Sunday evening or Monday morning.
+Anyone who is working for me full time or who is my direct advisee must send me such an e-mail (with the subject [Snippet YYYY MM DD]) sometime between Friday evening and noon Eastern time Monday.
 I find that this is very helpful because I sometimes ask myself (or have funding agencies ask me) what I (and my students) did in a particular time period.
 These e-mails really help me figure that out without bugging other people.
 It also helps me stay productive by setting realistic goals; I use this weekly todo list to populate my daily todo list.

 So what makes a good goal?
 You should have "Big Picture Goals" that carry over from week to week; these are often at the level of something you want to make happen this year or semester.
 Every week you should do something that brings you closer to achieving those big goals.
 Within a week, your goals should be smart.
 Don't have vague goals like "write code" or "continue reading".
 It should be obvious whether you succeeded or not in your goal (specific and measurable), it should fit in with the big picture (relevant), it should be doable in a week (time-bound and attainable).